Kjaerandsen/IG2NLP/ig2nlp/readme.md

 ]
 ```

-The runner saves the automatically annotated statement to the "stanza" key of the input statement.
+The program saves the automatically annotated statement to the "stanza" key of the input statement.

 ### dependencyParsing.py
 Takes a string in the form: